Why do we teach Geography?

 Teaching, learning and geographical enquiry is planned in line with the curriculum overview.
 Geography at St Silas is taught discretely over three half terms per year, however some units are double units to allow for depth and breadth of learning within that subject area.

-In Key Stage 1, as year groups are mixed, a two-year rolling programme is used to ensure children are learning a broad and balanced curriculum.
-Their learning is based around stories linked to the geography topic.
+In Key Stage 1 and Lower Key Stage 2, as year groups are mixed, a two-year rolling programme is used to ensure children are learning a broad and balanced curriculum.
+Their learning may be based around stories linked to the geography topic.

 Pupil’s are sat in mixed ability groups following our Cooperative Learning approach and to promote oracy.
 A variety of teaching approaches such as whole-class lessons, group, paired and individual work and discussions are experienced by pupil’s during their geography lessons.